IsaacFredricks/cpsc2376-fredricks/practice/practice11/design.md

 Program specifications: A program to manage lending out board games.
 Prints out a list of every game, shows how many of each are available.
 If someone is using one of the games, show who is using the game, when they took it, and when they need to bring it back.

-key nouns and verbs: list, number of copies of each game, number of people using each game, name of game, name of person, rent date, due date
+nouns: list of games, list of renters, number of games, number of copies, name of game, name of renter, due date, rent date

+verbs: game tracker, list games, list renters, print renter info, add renter, remove renter

 //GameTracker.h
 class GameTracker{